World Museum: Botany

 The museum's collections have grown considerably since then and now also include important botanical specimens dating back over 200 years, which represent most of Britain and Ireland's native flora.

 The museum had a gallery of economic botany which was destroyed during the air raids of May 1941.

 Geology

+The time tunnel gallery displays a series of models across geological time.

 The geological collection at World Museum contains over 40,000 fossils as well as extensive rock and mineral collections.
 Each of these exhibits show information about the origins, structure and history of the planet earth.

 Founded in 1858, only seven years after the museum's establishment, much of the original collection was destroyed during the Second World War.
 The post-war collections have expanded considerably, thanks in part to the acquisition of several significant museum and university collections.